Streams and Graphs of Dynamical Systems

 In~\cite{DLY20} we studied, in case of the logistic map family $\ell_\mu$, the graph $\Gamma_{\ell_\mu}$ defined below (see also~\cite{DL22} for more general statements on S-unimodal maps).
-We did not give a particular name to it, so in this article we use the name given to it by Mizin. \begin{definition}[Mizin, 2002~\cite{Miz02}; De Leo \& Yorke, 2020~\cite{DLY20}] Given a map $f:X\to X$, the {\bf structural graph} of $f$ is the graph $\Gamma_f$ whose nodes are the chain-recurrent nodes of $f$, namely sets $N$ of points $x$ such that, for each $\eps>0$, there are $\eps$-chains from $x$ to each other point of $N$ (for more details on chain-recurrence see Sec.\ref{sec:CR}).
-There is an edge from node $N$ to node $M$ if and only if there is a bi-infinite trajectory $b$ such that $\alpha(b)\subset N$ and $\omega(b)\subset M$. \end{definition} Notice that $\eps$-$\alpha\omega$chains are $\eps$-chains and so each non-wandering point is also chain-recurrent and each non-wandering node is contained in a chain-recurrent node.
+We did not give a particular name to it, so in this article we use the name given to it by Mizin. \begin{definition}[Mizin, 2002~\cite{Miz02}; De Leo \& Yorke, 2020~\cite{DLY20}] Given a map $f:X\to X$, the {\em structural graph} of $f$ is the graph $\Gamma_f$ whose nodes are the chain-recurrent nodes of $f$, namely sets $N$ of points $x$ such that, for each $\eps>0$, there are $\eps$-chains from $x$ to each other point of $N$ (for more details on chain-recurrence see Section~\ref{sec:CR}).
+There is an edge from node $M$ to node $N$ if and only if there is a bi-infinite trajectory $b$ such that $\alpha(b)\subset M$ and $\omega(b)\subset N$. \end{definition} Notice that $\eps$-$\alpha\omega$chains are $\eps$-chains and so each non-wandering point is also chain-recurrent and each non-wandering node is contained in a chain-recurrent node.

-The following is our main result on CR graphs of the logistic map. \begin{definition} A graph $\Gamma$ is a {\bf tower} if it has no loops and there is an edge between any two nodes. \end{definition} \begin{thmC}[De Leo, Yorke 2021~\cite{DLY20}] The structural graph of $\ell_\mu$ is a tower for each $\mu\in[0,4]$. \end{thmC} In other words, chain-recurrent nodes of $\ell_\mu$ can be sorted in a linear order $N_0,N_1,\dots,N_p$ (where $p$ can be infinite) so that there is an edge from $N_i$ to $N_j$ if and only if $j>i$.
+\begin{definition} A directed graph $\Gamma$ is a {\em tower} if it has no loops and there is an edge between any two nodes. \end{definition} The following is our main result on CR graphs of the logistic map. \begin{theoremX}[De Leo, Yorke 2021~\cite{DLY20}] The structural graph of the logistic map $\ell_\mu$ is a tower for each $\mu\in[0,4]$. \end{theoremX} In other words, chain-recurrent nodes of $\ell_\mu$ can be sorted in a linear order $N_0,N_1,\dots,N_p$ (where $p$ can be infinite) so that there is an edge from $N_i$ to $N_j$ if and only if $j>i$.
 In this ordering, node $N_0$ is always the repelling fixed point 0 and $N_p$ is always the attractor.
 Notice that the cases $\mu\leq2$ and $\mu=4$ are trivial because, for those values, there is a single node (the fixed point $0$ for $\mu\leq2$ and the whole interval $[0,1]$ for $\mu=4)$.

-Below, we translate these result in terms of properties of $\Gamma_{\NW_{\ell_\mu}}$.
+Below we translate these result in terms of properties of $\Gamma_{\NW_{\ell_\mu}}$: